isazoli/expression-eval/README.md

 * "inspiration" and code snippets from [http://labun.com/fh/ma.pdf]

 ## How to build the project
 * the project is an Scala sbt project.

+I used `sbt 1.3.0` for my project.
+If you have different sbt version: no worries, during the build the 1.3.0 version will be pulled down & used.

 ## How to run the console
 * simply use `sbt run` and exit with `CTRL + C`